Best AI for Coding in 2026: A Practical Model Guide

 Complex Refactors

-When you need to restructure a module, migrate a codebase to a new pattern, or plan a multi-file refactor, Opus 4.6 is in a league of its own.
-It holds the full context of your architecture in mind and produces changes that are consistent across files.
-The downside is cost — at $25/M output tokens, it adds up fast on large refactors.
+When you need to restructure a module, migrate a codebase to a new pattern, or plan a multi-file refactor, Opus 5 is a premium option worth testing on a representative task.
+Compare its plan and proposed changes with Sonnet 5 before deciding whether to pay the higher rate.
+At $25/M output tokens, the cost can add up quickly on large refactors.

 Debugging